Stuff Chicken Breast With Quinoa

 Preheat oven to 450 F.

 Heat a tablespoon of olive oil in a large skillet and sear pork chops on both sides until browned (3 to 4 minutes).
 Transfer pork chops to a large greased baking dish.
-Glazed the top of each chop with maple syrup.
+Glazed the top of each chicken breast with maple syrup.
 Bake uncovered for 15 to 20 minutes or until cooked.
 Glaze chops throughout cooking time.
 Turn chops over halfway and continue glazing until all the maple syrup is used up.